Scroll down for this section’s overview.

 panel 20 heritage

-In the foreground I have begun painting Hispanic folkloric dancers against a landscape backdrop and a portrait of the Held-Poage Memorial Home which houses the Mendocino County Historical Society.
+In the middle ground I painted Hispanic folkloric dancers against a landscape backdrop and a portrait of the Held-Poage Memorial Home which houses the Mendocino County Historical Society.
+Look closely at the first image…

 Normal sketching with paint wouldn’t work here, since the house had to be put on top of existing landscape.
 So I sketched with tape and string! (see above)